Pep15/WebApplication/README.md

 # DevOps Practical Task WebApplication

 This repository contains the solution for a DevOps practical task to assess skills and expertise in the DevOps lifecycle.
-The task involved setting up both **Build** and **Release Pipelines**, Docker image creation, Helm chart generation, and Kubernetes deployment.
+The task involved setting up both **Build** and **Release ** pipelines, creating Docker images, generating Helm charts, and deploying Kubernetes.

 ## Project Overview

 The main goal of this task was to build a CI/CD pipeline in **Azure DevOps** that handles the following:

-1. **Source Code Checkout**: Using `checkout: self` to retrieve the latest version of the project.
+1. **Source Code Checkout**: Using `checkout: self` to retrieve the project's latest version.
 2. **Docker Image Build**: Building the Docker image using the provided **Dockerfile** and pushing it to **Docker Hub**.
 3. **Helm Chart Generation**: Creating Helm charts for Kubernetes deployments.
 4. **Release Pipeline**: Deploy the application to Kubernetes environments (Dev and Prod) using Helm, with environment-specific configurations.